Smoking vs. Vaporizing: Which is Better?

 Which has a more effective dosage?

 This is a difficult question as many cannabis users prefer smoking, while others prefer vaporization.
 It goes without saying that vapor produced by vaporizing is significantly more concentrated with cannabinoids than the smoke produced by combustion.
 However, many users find that no matter how many inhalations they take from a vaporizer, they never achieve a high consistent with smoking.
 The same can be said for many vaporizer users who claim that smoking cannabis is less effective and results in respiratory irritation.
-In our experience, vaporization provides a more forgiving, manageable, and mild medication option for newer cannabis users.
+In my experience, vaporization provides a more forgiving, manageable, and mild medication option for newer cannabis users.

 Some people enjoy packing a one hitter pipe because of the limited amount of smoke required to pack a considerable punch.